m1youb/nord-gedit/README.md

 3. Select the Nord theme in gedit.

 And Voilà.
-Enjoy your beautiful Gedit
+Enjoy your beautiful Gedit.